Ukrainian journalist held by separatists says conditions 'OK'

 The men, in blue uniforms, were marched away from the security building, watched by journalists.
 It was not clear which unit they were from.

-The servicemen from a now-disbanded paratroop unit were taken last week along with several of their armoured vehicles after their military convoy was commandeered by separatists and civilian protesters in Kramatorsk.
+The servicemen from a now-disbanded paratroop unit were taken last week along with several of their armored vehicles after their military convoy was commandeered by separatists and civilian protesters in Kramatorsk.

 (Reporting by Aleksandar Vasovic in Slaviank and Natalia Zinets and Alastair Macdonald in Kiev; Editing by Richard Balmforth; Writing by Alastair Macdonald)